Use these mental models to improve your problem-solving and decision-making skills and overcome common [smoov.bra.in2023] reasoning errors.

 But we live in a world of decisions and outcomes, and to give yourself the best chance of outcome optimization, it is imperative to improve your thinking.

-Usually (for us mere mortals at least) the first step to accomplishing this is to stop let others think and solve problems for you.
+Usually (for us mere mortals at least) the first step to accomplishing this is to stop letting others think and solve problems for you.

 Stop using the thoughts/beliefs/conventions/possibilities of others.